 A doctor or technician places small patches, called electrodes, on different areas of your body, including several on your chest.
 These pick-up signals that make wave patterns on the EKG results.
 It gives your doctor a picture of your heart's overall electrical activity.

 But because the test is a quick snapshot, a standard EKG won't always catch AFib.
 Sometimes you'll need a portable heart rhythm monitor to keep tabs on your ticker over a longer time.

 You keep this device with you for 24 to 48 hours while it continuously records your heart's electrical activity.
 The extra time gives a better chance of picking up an abnormal heart rhythm, what doctors call an arrhythmia.

 Just as with a regular EKG, you'll have small electrodes attached to your chest.
 Wires connect these electrodes to a small recorder you can clip on a belt, keep in a pocket, or hang around your neck.

 Then you just go about doing what you usually do.
 Your doctor will check the recorded results later.

 - A racing or fluttering heart

 You may need to wear it for a month or so -- as long as it takes to catch and record the trouble.

 It's just what it sounds like: A test that puts extra stress on your heart to see how it responds to working hard and beating fast.
 You'll be hooked up to an EKG during the test, and the technician will watch your heart rate and blood pressure, too.

-If your body can't handle intense activity, you can take a special medicine that makes your heart best faster instead.
+If your body can't handle intense activity, you can take a special medicine that makes your heart beat faster instead.

 This test uses sound waves and a computer to create a moving picture of your heart.
 An echo gives your doctor information about:

 - The size and shape of your heart

-- How well the heart chambers and valves are working
+- How well the heart muscle and valves are working

 - Where the heart muscle isn't contracting the right way